jtroo/bb-cli-merge/README.md

 - The truncation described above is particularly grievous
-- The default header prefix `Merged in <branch>` wastes characters and relies on the branch name being a useful title.
+- The default header prefix `Merged in <branch>` wastes characters and relies on the branch name being useful.
+Even if your branch name is useful, it's ugly since you can't use whitespace in the branch name.
 - The default header suffix `(pull request #X)` also wastes characters when it could be shortened without losing any meaning.
 The `PR #X` text correctly hyperlinks in the Bitbucket UI at the time of writing, so there's no reason